Nigeria’s World Cup Hopes Rocked With 5 Senior Super Eagles Players Ruled Out vs Gabon

 As seen on FIFA's official website, the winner will go on to face either Cameroon or the Democratic Republic of Congo in the final, a game that will decide who represents Africa in the intercontinental playoff for the last two World Cup slots next March.

-Injury crisis hits at the worst possible time
+Super Eagles' injury crisis at worst time

 For Nigeria, this setback could not have come at a worse time.